GUIDE TO SHORT BREAKS

 - Leisure opportunities that relieve stress and improve well being

-- To pursue a hobby or take classes
+- To pursue a hobby or take online classes

 What can’t be funded?